 Examples of cases predicated on negligent security include rape or violent crime occurring at hotels and motels that have resulted from management’s failure to prevent unauthorized access to guest rooms by intruders.
 Another example is bars or restaurants with past histories of violence, which have also been held liable for failing to screen customers for weapons, including guns and knives.
 These cases are much stronger when the history of the establishment included past incidents involving such weapons.
 Because of this, the bar should have foreseen that there was a possibility of such violence occurring again, and take the security precautions to prevent it from happening again.
 Finally, bar and restaurant operators have been held liable for negligent security for injuries caused by intoxicated patrons where the patrons were overserved.

 Do You Need A Negligent Security Lawyer?

 Parker Scheer has successfully represented victims of violent crime resulting from negligent security.
-Persons interested in discussing a potential case with a negligent security attorney are encouraged to contact the firm here or by telephoning our Boston offices toll free at 617-886-0500.
+Persons interested in discussing a potential case with a personal injury attorney are encouraged to contact the firm here or by telephoning our Boston offices toll free at 617-886-0500.
 There is never a fee charged for an initial consultation.
-If you need a lawyer outside of Massachusetts, contact us for a referral.
+If you need a personal injury lawyer outside of Massachusetts, contact us for a referral.

 Negligent Security Related Articles